Environmentally extended input–output analysis: Input-output analysis

 Matrix A contains the multipliers for the inter-industry inputs required to supply one unit of industry output.
 A certain total economic output x is required to satisfy a given level of final demand y.
 This final demand may be domestic (for private households as well as the public sector) or foreign (exports) and can be written as an n×1 vector.
 When this vector of final demand y is multiplied by the Leontief inverse (I−A)^{−1}, we obtain total output x.
 I is the identity matrix so that the following matrix equation is the result of equivalence operations in our previous equation:

 The Leontief inverse contains the multipliers for the direct and indirect inter-industry inputs required to provide 1 unit of output to final demand.
 Next to the inter-industry flows recorded in Z, each industry requires additional inputs (e.g. energy, materials, capital, labour) and outputs (e.g. emissions) which can be introduced into the calculation with the help of an environmental extension.
 This commonly takes the shape of an m×n matrix M of total factor inputs or outputs: Factors are denoted in a total of m rows and the industries by which they are required are included along n columns.
-Allocation of factors to the different industries in the compilation of the extension matrix requires careful review of industry statistics and national emissions inventories.
+Allocation of factors to the different industries in the compilation of the extension matrix requires a careful review of industry statistics and national emissions inventories.
 In case of lacking data, expert opinions or additional modelling may be required to estimate the extension.
 Once completed, M can be transformed into a direct factor requirements matrix per unit of useful output F, and the calculation is analogous to determination of the monetary direct multipliers matrix A (see first equation):

 Consumption-based accounting of resource use and emissions can be performed by post-multiplying the monetary input-output relation by the industry-specific factor requirements:

 This formula is the core of environmentally extended input-output analysis: The final demand vector y can be split up into a domestic and a foreign (exports) component, which makes it possible to calculate the material inputs associated with each.